andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

 2) The ASCII decoded part to the right hand side of the hex.
 3) All the ICMP header fluff that stood between us and the flag.

-After much messing around I came up with the following script using Awk, that did exactly the above, except for 3):
+After much messing around I came up with the following script using Awk, that did exactly the above, except for point three:
 ```
 awk '{x="";x=substr($0,5,50);gsub(/ +/,"",x);print x}' dump.txt > trimmed.txt
 ```